 Monitoring warehouse receiving performance ensures that your receiving process is efficient and accurate.
 It also provides you with a better understanding of when to reorder more inventory, putting both production and receiving timelines into consideration.
 Here are some of the most common receiving KPIs.

 - Receiving efficiency: Monitoring receiving efficiency tracks the productivity of work being carried out when receiving more stock.
-Any inefficiency in this area could indicate a need to optimize it with more streamlined processes, staff training, or new equipment.
+Any inefficiency in this area could indicate a need to optimise it with more streamlined processes, staff training, or new equipment.

 - Receiving cycle time: The receiving cycle time refers to how long it takes to process new stock received in your warehouse.
 It includes everything from counting it, to sorting and storing it.
 A long receiving cycle time could indicate a need to improve your processes to make them more efficient.